101 Cooking For Two

 Instructions

-• Pat dry the chicken with paper towels.
-Trim off any loose skin with no meat.
-Also, remove any fat that is easily removed.
+Pat dry the chicken with paper towels.
+Trim off any loose skin and easily trimmable fat.

-• Prep a baking sheet by lining it with aluminum foil, and add a rack and a heavy coat of PAM cooking spray.
+Prep a sheet pan by lining it with aluminum foil.
+Add a rack and a heavy coat of PAM cooking spray.

-• Place thighs skin down and sprinkle lightly with the spices of your choice.
+Place thighs skin down and sprinkle lightly with the spices of your choice.
 Flip and tuck in any thin parts underneath and sprinkle the skin side.
-Just coarse salt and black pepper are fine, or the seasoning you like.
+Just Kosher salt and black pepper are fine, or the seasoning you like.
 We use our homemade 7:2:2, which adds some garlic.

 Recipe Notes